 Safety and Side Effects

-Tyrosine is considered safe when used within the recommended dosages.
-It is a naturally occurring amino acid found in many protein-rich foods and is also available as a dietary supplement.
-Research has shown that it can be beneficial in enhancing cognitive performance under stress without significant side effects when used appropriately.
+L-Tyrosine is generally considered safe for most healthy adults when taken within recommended dosages.
+It’s a naturally occurring amino acid found in protein-rich foods such as chicken, fish, dairy, soy, and nuts, and has been widely studied as a dietary supplement.
+Clinical research shows that L-Tyrosine can help support cognitive performance under stress without causing significant side effects when used appropriately and in moderate doses.

 Potential Side Effects and Precautions